16-0-6 Incomplete Grade, Removal of

 - Status of an "Incomplete"

 No semester hours or grade points are accumulated for course work graded "I" until the student completes all assignments.
-If the student does not complete all work or the instructor/academic designee does not submit a Change of Grade Request form by the established midpoint of the next semester, the "I" grade converts to an "F" grade on the student's official college record.
-A student receiving an "I" grade in term 1 or term 2 within a semester will have until midpoint of the next semester (the next full 15 week semester) to complete all coursework or the "I" grade converts to an "F" grade.
+If the student does not complete all work or the instructor/academic designee does not submit a Change of Grade Request form by the end of term 1 of the next semester, the "I" grade converts to an "F" grade on the student's official college record.
+A student receiving an "I" grade in term 1 or term 2 within a semester will have until the end of term 1 of the next semester (the next full 15 week semester) to complete all coursework or the "I" grade converts to an "F" grade.